How to Contol Permissions to OSMeta

 create new access level

 Great!
-You are now ready to allow the required Joomla user access to the OSMeta administrator interface.
+You’re now ready to grant this group access to the OSMeta admin interface.

-Step #3.
-Allow the required user access to OSMeta administrator interface
+Step #3: Grant access to the OSMeta admin interface

 go to components osmeta pro